This article was updated on August 27, 2018.

 Benefits and Employee Satisfaction

-According to a study from SHRM, 60 percent of employees rated benefits as a "very important" factor in job satisfaction.
+According to the Society for Human Resource Management, 60 percent of employees rated benefits as a "very important" factor in job satisfaction.
 In addition, the study showed that benefits have been one of the "top five contributors to job satisfaction" for over a decade.
 In a landscape of delayed retirements for more financially unprepared employees, retirement benefits are quickly moving front and center as an invaluable engagement and retention tool.

 Although there will be upfront costs involved, providing retirement benefits ultimately helps you attract the best talent, retain your high-performers and foster a more productive work climate, where employees focus more on adding value and less on stressing about their finances.

-ADP Research Institute's Retirement Savings Trends white paper quotes a MetLife study that says: "52 percent of employees view retirement benefits as a driver of loyalty toward their employer.
+The ADP Research Institute® white paper, Retirement Savings Trends, quotes a MetLife study that says: "52 percent of employees view retirement benefits as a driver of loyalty toward their employer.
 Additionally, "employers can leverage retirement benefits to enhance their ability to retain and motivate skilled workers," and "reduce the financial stressors that can depress performance."

 Despite these findings, the report found that only half of all organizations surveyed offered retirement benefits of any kind.